HOW ABC FOR LIFE WORKS

 At ABC For Life, we “bridge” primary school learners who are 1-2 years behind in English, Maths, and/or Afrikaans back to an age-appropriate level within 12-18 months.
 We reintegrate children back into mainstream schooling and prevent school dropout.
 Our approach is unique because we catch and counter so-called “learning deficits” before they accumulate.
 Over twelve years our research-based evidence shows that our “catch-up” and “teaching at the right level” approaches really work and reintegrate children back into the school system, giving them a chance to succeed and experience academic success versus failure.

 We have developed our own teaching materials that have been used successfully for over twelve years.
 These materials can be aligned to any curriculum or examination system.
 We nurture a learner’s emotional wellbeing, create a safe space by affirming their value, and treat them with empathy and respect.
 We never have more than ten learners per session which allows each child to receive a much more personal learning experience.

 We have a “before and after” test, and our learners are evaluated after every five hours of teaching to ensure that the skills covered have been mastered.
-This process ensures that students experience success in the programme at regular intervals, and remain motivated and confident.
-Our teachers receive intensive training, and are monitored on an ongoing basis.
+This process ensures that students experience success in the program at regular intervals, and remain motivated and confident.
+Our teachers receive intensive training and are monitored on an ongoing basis.